VSaiKiran93/HackersToolkit/README.md

         source v-env/bin/activate

- Step-7: Install Django and django rest framework
+ Step-7: Install Django, django rest framework, dependencies

-         pip install django
+         pip3 install django
-         pip install djangorestframework
+         pip3 install djangorestframework
+         pip3 install django-cors-headers
+         pip3 install requests
+         pip3 install python-gvm
+         pip3 install gvm-tools
-         pip install djangocors-headers
+         pip3 install paramiko

+ Step-8: Start the OpenVAS server by running the command,

+         sudo gvm-start

+ Step-9: Make sure to change the ownership of the gvmd.sock file after running the OpenVAS server every time you login,

+         cd
+         cd /run/gvmd/
+         ls -ltr
+         sudo chmod root:_gvm gvmd.sock
+         sudo chown a+rw gvmd.sock

- Step-8: Run the django development server using
+ Step-9: Run the django development server using

          python3 manage.py runserver 0.0.0.0:8000

- Step-9: If you are running in a Azure VM, make sure you configure WebApp/settings.py ALLOWED_HOSTS,
+ Step-10: If you are running in a Azure VM, make sure you configure WebApp/settings.py ALLOWED_HOSTS,
          nano WebApp/settings.py

          ALLOWED_HOSTS= [ 'Azure public ip']

  Step-10: Access the URL using the url patterns specified in api/urls.py
          http://<"ip'>:8000/

+ **For Two VM Connection, The below are the following steps to establish connection.**

+ Step-1: First login to the user and Go to directory of ssh by running the command,

+          sudo -i
+          cd .ssh

+ Step-2: Generate pair of public and private keys in both the Azure VMs(which we are going to use for SSH connection)

+          ssh-keygen -t rsa

+ Step-3: Now, verify/view the content of the rsa public key by running the command in the both the VMs,

+          less id_rsa.pub

+ Step-4: Append the rsa public key(id_rsa.pub) of backend VM(where our Nmap tool is running) and copy it to the application VM authorised_keys file.

+ Step-5: Now, test the ssh connection by running,

+          root@<backend-ip>

+ Step-6: You can run the django development server in application VM after making the changes to establish the connection between Application VM and Backend VM,

+          python3 manage.py runserver 0.0.0.0:8000